lemeshevsmit/inventorsoft/02.equals_and_hashCode/README.md

-Task.
+ This second task in Inventorsoft academy .

  Test Equals and HashCode

+  @author Aleksandr Lemeshev
+  @since 09.09.2022